Bill Whitmire: Early life and education

 Whitmire was born on August 24, 1948, to Ramsey and Marie Fagan Whitmire.
-He is a graduate of Piedmont College.

-Career
+He graduated from in 1972 Piedmont College with an A.B.

+Occupation

 Whitmire is a retired educator in the School District of Oconee County.
 He was also a member of the United States Army Reserves from 1971 to 1977.
-Whitmire also served on the Walhalla city council and served as the mayor before being elected to the South Carolina House of Representatives in 2003.
+He owns S&W Farms.

+Political career

+City of Walhalla

+Whitemire began his political career in Walhalla, serving on the Walhalla City Council and then as Mayor of Walhalla from 2000 to 2002.